 A lawn is considered newly seeded during its entire first year of life.
 This will include anything from traditional seeds like rye or fescue to sod like zoysia or St. Augustine.
 The most critical part of newly seeded lawns is never to let them dry out; keep the top inch to inch and a half of soil moist.

 If you overwater a new lawn and find the grass is soggy, you are setting yourself up for a fungus problem.
+Water your lawn properly to keep mushrooms out of your lawn.
 Watering lawns properly requires a balance, and as the grass gets stronger and the mowing height is closer to 3 inches, watering can be cut back to a regular schedule of around twice per week.

 Ensure those watering sessions are a bit longer, as this will help deeper roots start to grow.
 If you have just planted seeds, don’t be afraid to mist the soil in the late afternoon when you notice it is drying.